Mission

 Ponte Vedra High School

-- Academy of International Business and Marketing – a program offering two strands: Business which focuses on hands-on training in an integrated academic and business curriculum or Marketing which focuses on the foundations of marketing management and functions
+• Academy of International Business and Marketinga program offering two strands: International Business which focuses on the financial and legal aspects of business in the global arena or Marketing which focuses on the development and marketing of consumer goods and services

-- Academy of Information Technology – a program providing relevant technical knowledge and skills, content includes computer application skills, computer hardware, software applications, web applications, systems support programming and network concepts
+• Academy of Information Technology – a program providing relevant technical knowledge and skills in web design, programming, database design and management, IT systems, and network concepts

 St. Augustine High School